neelkamath/khana-backend/docs/CONTRIBUTING.md

 ## Usage

-Run the server on http://localhost: `docker-compose up --build -d`
+Run the server on http://localhost: `docker-compose up -d`

 To shut down: `docker-compose down`